Quantum Programs (qprog)

 Bases: Optimizer

-Optimizer wrapper for pymoo optimization algorithms.
+Optimizer wrapper for pymoo optimization algorithms and CMA-ES.

 Initialize a pymoo-based optimizer.